ATILF-UMR7118/MLPLLM2025/page1.md

 <br>
 <details>
   <summary><strong>Article Submission Instructions (en)</strong></summary>
   <p>Submissions are accepted both in English or French.
-Page limits -- 4 pages (short) , 10 pages (long), excluding references, appendix.</p>
+Page limits -- 4 pages (short) , 10 pages (long), excluding references, appendix.
+Reviews are conducted in a double-blind manner, and appendices are accepted in the final version of the paper.</p>

   <p><strong>Submission website:</strong>
     <a href="https://easychair.org/my/conference?conf=coriataln2025">